laike9m/Python-Type-Challenges/docs/Contribute.md

 5. Test with [`pyright`](https://microsoft.github.io/pyright/#/installation?id=command-line) to make sure your new challenge works as expected.

+6. *(Optional)* Add a hint message for the challenge, A well-written *HINT* sometimes makes the challenge even better.
+Steps:
+   - Create a file named `hints.md` in the same directory.
+   - Write hint message in markdown format, e.g: `Check out TypeVar, the constraints argument might be a good fit for this challenge.`.

-6. Create a Pull Request.
+7. Create a Pull Request.